SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 $$

 This is tiny!
 In it's offering you a few parts per million of "extra" return in exchange for each additional percent of risk, which is absurd.
+The source of the absurdly small
-Also, if we were to take a more careful approach and estimate error bars, it would be statistically indistinguishable from 0 or negative values.
+$S$ here is the ginormous standard deviation.
+(Also, if we were to take a more careful approach and estimate error bars on $S$, it would be statistically indistinguishable from 0 or even negative values.)

 For comparison purposes, let's consider the portfolio of world bonds, world real estate, and world stock alluded to above: